saghul/pyuv/docs/timer.rst

         :param float timeout: The ``Timer`` will start after the specified amount of time.

         :param float repeat: The ``Timer`` will run again after the specified amount of time.

-        :param object data: Sets the given Python object in the :py:attr:`data` attribute.

         Start the ``Timer`` handle.